What kind of application is Babylon?

 Click "Tools" (or gear icon in Internet Explorer 9), select "Manage Add-ons".
 In the opened window select "Search Providers", set "Google", "Bing" or any other preferred search engine as your default and then remove "Search the web (Babylon)".

-If you continue having problems with redirects to search.babylon.com, you can reset you Internet Explorer settings to default.
+If you continue to have problems with removal of the search.babylon.com redirect, reset your Internet Explorer settings to default.

-Click on the wrench icon (top right of the screen), select "Tools" and click on "Extensions".
+Click the Chrome menu icon (at the top right corner of Google Chrome) select "Tools" and click on "Extensions".
 Locate "Babylon Translator", select it and click on the trash can icon.

 Change your homepage:

-To change your homepage from search.babylon.com to you preferred website - click on the wrench (bars) icon, select "Settings".
+To change your homepage from search.babylon.com to you preferred website - click the Chrome menu icon (at the top right corner of Google Chrome) select "Settings".
 In "On startup" section click "set pages", hover your mouse over search.babylon.com and click the x symbol.
 Now you can add your preferred website as your homepage.

 Change default search engine:

-To change your default search engine in Google Chrome: Click on the "Bars" icon (top right corner), select "Settings", in "Search" section click "Manage Search Engines...", remove "Babylon Search" and add or select your preferred search engine.
+To change your default search engine in Google Chrome: Click the Chrome menu icon (at the top right corner of Google Chrome) select "Settings", in "Search" section click "Manage Search Engines...", remove "Babylon Search" and add or select your preferred search engine.

-Click "Tools" (at the top of the window), select "Add-ons".
+Click on the Firefox menu (at the top right corner of the main window) select "Add-ons".
 Click on "Extensions" and disable "Babylon", "Babylon Spelling and Proofreading", "Babylon Translation and Activation".